A brief teaching statement

 As a teacher and a mentor, I strive to foster curiosity, scientific literacy, and critical thinking.
 I emphasize the biological and mathematical foundations of ecological and evolutionary theory through hands-on, inquiry-based activities in the classroom, lab and field.
 My lectures, activities, and assignments focus on developing scientific thinking and writing and on connecting evolutionary ecology to global challenges.
 My classroom revolves around the use of simple, hands-on activities to directly engage students in complex concepts.
 For an example, learn more about the Red Queen Game here.

-(active learning approaches are linked to improved performance in STEM classes, particularly for students from underrepresented populations – Haak et al. 2011 Science, Freeman et al. 2014 PNAS, Eddy and Hogan 2014 CBE – Life Sciences Education, DesLauriers et al. 2019 PNAS, Theobald et al. 2020 PNAS
+(active learning approaches are linked to improved performance in STEM classes, particularly for students from underrepresented populations – Haak et al. 2011 Science, Freeman et al. 2014 PNAS, Eddy and Hogan 2014 CBE – Life Sciences Education, DesLauriers et al. 2019 PNAS, Theobald et al. 2020 PNAS)

 Courses

 UVA BIOL 4012 Evolution and Ecology of Infectious Disease.
-Typically taught in fall semester.
+Taught in spring semester.
 Pre-requisite: BIOL 3020.
 In this course, we dive into our current understanding of the evolution and ecology of parasitic interactions through primary literature, modeling, and experimental design.
 We cover the fundamentals of disease dynamics and the (co)evolution of host resistance and parasite virulence.
 We apply these ideas to modern problems to make sense of how human interventions, like drugs, vaccinations, and habitat destruction, might change the spread and evolution of parasites.
 The topics we discuss have broad implications for public health, the sustainability of agricultural practices, and the conservation of biodiversity.
 Throughout, we will focus on generating and testing hypotheses, evaluating theoretical models with evidence, drawing parallels between diverse domains of life, and connecting evolutionary and ecological ideas to today’s past, present, and future epidemics.
 You can find a recent syllabus here.

 This course was taught virtually in fall 2020.
 I developed Zoomnosis, a rudimentary Zoom activity for introducing the idea of density-dependent vs. frequency-dependent parasite transmission using breakout rooms.
 Outlined here.